Sweet Potato and Black Bean Enchiladas Recipe

-This sauce takes no time to make and will reduce the sodium content of Sweet Potato & Black Bean enchilada meal.
+This sauce takes no time to make and will reduce the sodium content of the sweet potato and black bean enchilada meal.
 You can spice it up or down depending on your taste.
 Use this sauce for all your enchilada recipes!

 I highly recommend using Pomi brand tomato sauce.
 The flavor easily surpasses other tomato sauce brands available on grocer shelves.
 Another bonus is that each half cup serving only has 10mg of sodium, keeping this enchilada sauce recipe low in sodium.
 You can purchase this brand at some whole food grocers or online.

-- 1 tsp sodium-free chili powder, (try Frontier brand)
+- 1 teaspoon sodium-free chili powder (try Frontier brand)